BanaanKiamanesh/SLC-Radio/README.md

     > Also all the Produced Input Values (Joysticks, the Buttons and the Sliders) show up in an artificial Monitor, shown in the middle of the interface.

-    > The portable desktop app is also available in the "App" directory for Linux and Windows.
-But consider that the Serial port to the Arduino should be changed into custom, if it is not the port #1.
-(No need to install java runtime =D )
+    > The portable desktop app is also available in the "App" directory for Linux.
+But consider that the Serial port to the Arduino should be changed into custom, if it is not the first.

 # ***Real Radio***
-> This is the hand-made version of the same Radio...
+> This is the hard-made version of the same Radio...
 ![](Images/Real.jpg)

 # ***Final SLC Radio***